SuperOfficeDocs/superoffice-docs/user-guide/en/reports/search-criteria/edit.md

 2. Click the arrow next to the **This month** field, change the period to **Last month** and click **OK**.
 Your report will now only contain sales from the previous month.

 3. Select the **Sale: Owner** criterion in the criteria list and click the **Delete** button at the bottom.
-Your report will now include all sales, and not just sales where the user in question (i.e. you) is recorded as the owner.
+Your report will now include all sales, and not just sales where the user in question (you) is recorded as the owner.

 4. Double-click the **Sale: Status** criterion in the criteria list.
 The **Add/edit search criteria** dialog appears.
 Now we are going to change the **Sale: Status** criterion so that the report only contains sales which do *not* have the status **Open**.